 The state and the child are each entitled to three peremptory challenges.
 Family Code § 65.007(c).
-See Chapter 6.C.
-Step 9 of the Civil Deskbook concerning the meaning of "peremptory challenge."
+See Chapter 6 of the Civil Deskbook and Chapter 4 of the Trial Notebook for more on "peremptory challenges."

 There is no jury fee for a jury trial in a truancy case.
 Family Code § 65.007(c).